 To revive the sad-looking drawer pull, I spray painted it black.

-To add more personality to the piece and make it unique, I decided to line the drawer and inside shelf with Spoonflower’s wall decal.
+To add more personality to the piece and make it unique, I decided to line the drawer and inside shelf with Spoonflower’s peel and stick wallpaper.
 I pored over all of the choices available, and eventually settled on Ninaribena’s black and white raindrops.
 I loved the bold, graphic nature of the design and thought it’d work well with the table.

-Next, I took a large decal (30” x 30”) and cut it into four rectangles using a rotary cutter and cutting mat.
+Next, I cut a 30" x 30" portion of the remaining roll into four rectangles using a rotary cutter and cutting mat.
 Each rectangle was sized to fit the back, sides, and bottom of the shelf.
 I applied one side at a time, being sure the print ran in the right direction each time.
 Whenever possible, I also tried to match up the raindrops along the edges to make the design as seamless as possible.